In this section:

 local f2 = dw.async(out_msg, " world!")

--- Waiting for the completion of the copies of the function
+-- Wait for the completion of the instances of the function

--- the Dr.Web for UNIX Mail Servers log at the DEBUG level
+-- Dr.Web for UNIX Mail Servers at the debug level

 dw.log("debug", f1.wait() .. f2.wait())